San Jose Railroads: History

-People's Horse Railway Company (1879-1894)
+People's Horse Railway Company (1879–1894)

-The San Jose Railroads has its origins in the founding of the People's Horse Railway Co. in 1879 "to acquire control of several horse railroads".
-It subsequently acquired the First Street Railroad, Market Street & Willow Glen Railroad, and North Side Horse Railroad Co. in 1881, 1882, and 1882 respectively.
+The San Jose Railroads has its origins in the founding of the People's Horse Railway Company in 1879 "to acquire control of several horse railroads".
+It subsequently acquired the First Street Railroad, Market Street and Willow Glen Railroad, and North Side Horse Railroad Company in 1881, 1882, and 1882 respectively.
 The only other street railway to operate in San Jose during this time was the South East Side Horse Railroad Co. which opened in 1877 and was merged the same year into the North Side Horse Railroad Co.
 This formed a duopoly with the rival San Jose and Santa Clara County Railway which was the original operator of horsecar service in San Jose dating back to 1868.
 The San Jose Railroad Company mainly operated routes branching off of first street, while the San Jose and Santa Clara County Railroad mainly operated routes branching off of Santa Clara street.

-San Jose Railroad Company (1894-1912)
+San Jose Railroad Company (1894–1912)

 In 1894, the People's Horse Railway Co. changed its name to the San Jose Railroad Company.
-A third street railway, the Alum Rock Railway Co., also operated service to Alum Rock Park from 1896 until 1905 when it was taken over by the San Jose and Santa Clara County Railway.
+A third street railway, the Alum Rock Railway Company, also operated service to Alum Rock Park from 1896 until 1905 when it was taken over by the San Jose and Santa Clara County Railway.

-San Jose Railroads (1912-1938)
+San Jose Railroads (1912–1938)

 In 1912, the San Jose and Santa Clara County Railway was incorporated into the San Jose Railroad Company, forming the San Jose Railroads, a trolley monopoly, a few years after the San Jose Railroads was itself acquired by Southern Pacific This arrangement was sustained until electric trolley service in San Jose ended April 10, 1938.

 Routes

 Electric trolleys

 As a result of the 1906 San Francisco Earthquake, many original horsecar routes were damaged and rebuilt as electric trolleys on standard gauge tracks.
 A few lines, notably on Hobson street and Monterey Road south of Alma street, were never upgraded from narrow gauge tracks and were soon replaced by buses.

 During the 1920s, San Jose was served by many electric trolley routes.
-On May 1st, 1921, a major restructuring of trolley routes was implemented.
+On May 1, 1921, a major restructuring of trolley routes was implemented.
 This created routes 1 to 9, with lines 1-3 operating as a trunk on Santa Clara street with branches, 4 being a shuttle in Hanchett Park, 5 being a shuttle in Santa Clara, 6/7/9 operating on first street as a trunk with branches, and 8 operating on Delmas, San Fernando, and Julian streets.
 Local service within San Jose was also provided on the Bascome and Naglee lines of the Peninsular Railway.
 When the Peninsular Railway ended service in 1934, the Bascome local route and Naglee local route were transferred to San Jose Railroads.